s1thlord/7MU009-Idon/README.md

 ##  A Software Introduction to West Coast Modular Synthesis

-by Chris Holder email chris.holder@mail.com
+by Chris Holder

+Any comments please email chris.holder@mail.com

 The aim of this project is to provide a cost effective introduction into modular type synthesis for novice users.
 The software component provides an insight into the sonic capabilities of modular synths and offers an overview of some of the key techniques used by the practitioners of these units such as Morton Subtonick who wrote the classic Silver Apples of the Moon.
 Released in 1967, it was the very first electronic music ever commissioned by a record label and also Alessandro Cortini of Nine Inch Nails (some of these techniques are shown in the accompanying demonstration video the link for this and the Pure Data software for this project can be found at the bottom of the page).